arkon108/getting-clojure/readme.md

 ```

-Because of the performance penalty, the checking is disaleld by default.
+Because of the performance penalty, the checking is disabled by default.
 For that reason, it's the best to use it only during testing and development.

 To enable argument checking, we need to require another namespace.